 This instructional guide for teachers comes with photocopiable worksheets and activities suitable for both group and individual work for the whole-class which are available to download online.

-Session 17: Q Is for Quality Talk
+Q Is for Quality Talk

 Show the pupils the ‘Q is for Quality Talk’ poster and talk through the following points: